NEW STUDENT ORIENTATION

 Dr. Tan - email@example.com

-You can check your status by logging into your MyUDC portal/StudentForms account, my.udc.edu and selecting the finical aid tab.
-If you have questions after you have reviewed your status, please email firstname.lastname@example.org or call (202) 274-5157.
+You can check your status by logging into your myUDC portal/StudentForms account, my.udc.edu and selecting the financial aid tab.
+If you have questions after you have reviewed your status, please email firstname.lastname@example.org or call (202) 274-5941.

-We offer an optional book program named Follett All Access.
 Follett All Access is a comprehensive program that provides all course materials (i.e. textbooks, lab kits and required supplies as determined by your instructor) by the first day of classes for those students registered by.
 For example, if you are taking 12 credit hours, you will be charged $408.00 (12 x 34 = 408) for access to this program for the spring semester.
-We encourage students to participate in this program.
-Fall 2021 semester opt-out date July 10, 2021-August 29,2021
+Great news, the university is covering the cost of the program for all students, fall 2021 & spring 2022 semesters.
+For more information about the Follett All Access Program, please visit https://www.udc.edu/enrollment-management/follett-access-textbook-program/ .

-Within 24-48hrs after you register for classes, you may opt out of the University sponsored health insurance program by visiting www.firststudent.com.
-Please have your insurance card available before you log into this website.
-If your waiver is approved, the Office of Student Accounts (email@example.com or 202-274-5168) will remove this charge within 3 business days.
+Within 24-48hrs after you register for classes, you may opt-out of the University sponsored health insurance program by visiting www.firststudent.com.
+Please have your insurance card available before you log in to this website.
+If your waiver is approved, the Office of Student Accounts (email@example.com or 202-274-5941) will remove this charge within 3 business days.

 As University facilities began to open in July 2021 additional information regarding procedures will be shared and this page will be updated accordingly.
 In the interim, you may find the parking pass information https://www.udc.edu/administration/operations/auxiliary-services/parking/permits/ and rates by visiting, https://www.udc.edu/administration/operations/auxiliary-services/parking/parking-rates/ .